 Are you tired of your cable TV provider pushing you around?
 Have you been thinking about cutting the cord?
-Before you go ahead and cancel your cable TV service let me tell you that quitting cable is a lifestyle change that requires some time to adjust to.
+Before you go ahead and cancel your cable TV service, let me tell you that quitting cable is a lifestyle change that requires some time to adjust to.

-Another important thing to keep in mind is that while you may want to cut the cord due to high bills, you may end up spending the same amount of money on streaming services as only one would not suffice.
+Another important thing to keep in mind is that while you may want to cut the cord due to high bills, you may end up spending the same amount of money on streaming services, as only one would not suffice.

-If you want an all in one live TV and on-demand streaming experience and don’t like switching between devices, then a smart TV will work well for you.
+If you want an all-in-one live TV and on-demand streaming experience and don’t like switching between devices, then a smart TV will work well for you.
 The only downside is the extra subscription fees and rapidly evolving television technology.

 Streaming devices are technically media players that let you stream content on your TV.
 These include devices like Roku, Google Chromecast, Apple TV, etc. These devices can be used to stream a wide variety of video and audio content.
-For example, you can use them to watch movies on Netflix as well as listen to music on Spotify.
+For example, you can use them to watch movies on Netflix and listen to music on Spotify.
 Prices start from around $30 and can go up to about $200 depending on the features and brand you buy, just like smart TVs.

-If you’re a gadget person then this will be a good addition to the collection.
-It will allow you to stream online content without a smart TV, however, the video quality of content will be highly improved when a smart TV and streaming device is combined.
-Just like smart TVs the extra subscription fees for streaming services and the quality of your internet connection dictating the streaming experience is the only downside.
+If you’re a gadget person, then this will be a good addition to the collection.
+It will allow you to stream online content without a smart TV.
+However, the video quality of content will be highly improved when a smart TV and streaming device is combined.
+Just like smart TVs, the extra subscription fees for streaming services and the quality of your internet connection dictating the streaming experience is the only downside.